ananthp77/fairbillingapp/README.md

 ## Overview

-The `fairbilling.py` script processes session data from a text file to calculate the minimum total duration and count of sessions for each user.
-The input file contains lines with a timestamp, a username, and an action (either "Start" or "End").
-The script validates the input, calculates session durations, and outputs the total duration and session count for each user.
+The `fairbilling.py` script processes session data from a log file to calculate the minimum total duration of sessions in seconds and number of sessions for each user.
+The input log file contains usage data that consists of a timestamp (in HH:MM:SS format), a username (single alphanumeric string of arbitary length), and an action (either "Start" or "End").
+If there is a record with "End" status that has no possible matching "Start",the start time should be assumed to be the earliest time of any record in the file and if e there is a “Start” with no possible matching “End”, the end timeshould be assumed to be the latest time of any record in the file.
+Any log records/lines that do not contain a valid time stamp, username and a Strt/End marker shudl be ignored.
+The script validates the input in logfile, calculates session durations, and output the minimum total duration and session count for each user.

+## Assumptions
+The data in the input log file will be correctly ordered chronologically and that all records in the file will be from within a single day (i.e. they will not span midnight).

 ## Features